-Academically, Dr. Blight serves as an Adjunct Professor of Healthcare Management and Public Health at Shenandoah University.
-He holds a Doctor of Education (Human & Organizational Learning) degree from George Washington University, a Master of Public Administration degree from the University of Baltimore, and a Bachelor of Arts degree from Brigham Young University.
+Dr. Blight holds a Doctor of Education (Human & Organizational Learning) degree from The George Washington University, a Master of Public Administration degree from the University of Baltimore, and a Bachelor of Arts degree from Brigham Young University.

-Dr. Blight is an honorary board member of Well Spouse Association, and he serves on the advisory board of the Shenandoah Area Agency on Aging.
+He serves as an adjunct professor of healthcare management and public health at Shenandoah University, an honorary board member of the Well Spouse Association, and an advisory board member of the Shenandoah Area Agency on Aging.

 For more information on Aaron Blight, please contact Executive Speakers Bureau at 901-754-9404.

 Caregivers are usually so busy with the tasks of caregiving that they rarely reflect upon the significance of their activities, including how caring changes their identity: their view of self, their relationships with others, and their place in society.
 This thoughtful and inspiring presentation draws upon research to explain caregiving as a phenomenon of social science.
 Knowledge gained from the discussion will offer caregivers a framework for 1) processing their experiences and 2) developing the resilience needed to continue supporting the people who depend on them.
 (AUDIENCE: ALL CAREGIVERS)

 How can your organization find and keep the best care professionals in an increasingly competitive labor market?
 The answer lies in 1) acquiring a deeper understanding of the lived experience of your employees and then 2) aligning your organization’s HR efforts in the most commensurate way.
 This moving presentation breaks down caregiving into component parts and reviews implications for the employment of care professionals.
 (AUDIENCE: MEDICAL, HEALTH, LONG TERM CARE, SOCIAL CARE, HOME CARE PROVIDERS)